awsdocs/aws-doc-sdk-examples/python/example_code/lambda/README.md

 **lambda_handler_basic.py**

-An Lambda function that handles invocation from Boto3.
+A Lambda function that handles invocation from Boto3.

 **lambda_handler_rest.py**

-An Lambda function that handles invocation as a REST API target from Amazon API Gateway.
+A Lambda function that handles invocation as a REST API target from Amazon API Gateway.

 **lambda_handler_scheduled.py**

-An Lambda function that handles scheduled invocation from Amazon EventBridge.
+A Lambda function that handles scheduled invocation from Amazon EventBridge.

 **scheduled_lambda.py**